 The symposium hosted a highly esteemed group of panelists including:

 - Ciaran Kelly, MD– Professor of Medicine at Harvard Medical School and Director of Gastroenterology Training at Beth Israel Deaconess Medical Center.
-In 2004 he founded the Celiac Center at BIDMC as well as the Celiac Research Program at Harvard Medical School in 2013.
+In 2004 he founded the Celiac Center at BIDMC.
+He also founded the Celiac Research Program at Harvard Medical School in 2013.
 Dr. Kelly has engaged in patient care and research in celiac disease for more than 20 years.

 - Maureen M. Leonard, MD, MMSc– Clinical Director of the Center for Celiac Research and Treatment at MassGeneral Hospital for Children (MGHfC) and an Instructor of Pediatrics at Harvard Medical School (HMS).